Kafka - OpenTelemetry Collector

 - Kafka app supports the default logs format.

-- For a list of metrics that are collected and used by the app, see Kafka Metrics.
+- For a list of metrics that are collected and used by the app, refer to the Kafka Metrics.

 Fields Creation in Sumo Logic for Kafka